icenewman/go-httpServer/README.md

 # go-httpServer
-a quick and smarll golang http restful service
+a quick and small golang http restful service